-If you saw my AC2 review you will know I am a real fan of this series, but that passion died a bit when I played the third installment.
-Also by Ubisoft Montreal (Yeah Canada!), which is one of my favourite producers, this game just failed to live up to the name its predecessors gained it.
+If you saw my AC2 review you will know I am a real fan of this series, and now I’m onto the third installment.
+Also by Ubisoft Montreal (Yeah Canada!), which is one of my favourite producers, this game didnt quite live up to the name its predecessors gained it.
 The story isn’t bad, but holy moly the main character Connor is just so darn boring.
 I like American history so I did get some enjoyment out of it, but its pretty subpar compared to AC2 and AC4.
 I’m thinking Assassins’ creed games are only good in even numbers since the 2nd and 4th are so fantastic – so I guess this game didn’t stand a chance.

 This game is once again about our modern hero Desmond Miles and his attempt to save the world from a catastrophic event destined for 2012 (we’ve heard that one before).
 Once again he uses a machine called the “animus” to travel into his ancestor’s past and learn their abilities, and also the location of a hidden key that could help stop the oncoming disaster.
 This time, he will live as a young, half-English, half-Mohawk man named Ratonhnhaké’ton, also known as Connor, who lived during the American Revolution near Boston.
 He will aid an order of Assassins after his village is attacked by a group of Knights Templars; usually good guys in pop-culture, but in this game they are the definite baddies – quite a transition from National Treasure eh?
 Playing as Connor you get to explore Boston, New York, Philadelphia, and the wilderness between as you fight the Templars and the British army.